Entree3k/Useful-Software/Productivity Programs/Productivity Tools.md

 ### [CopyQ](https://hluk.github.io/CopyQ/): Clipboard manager with advanced features like editing, scripting, and searching.
 (Free, Open-source)

+### [Ferdi](https://ferdium.org/): Multi-messenger desktop application for combining various messaging services into a single interface.
+Supports platforms like WhatsApp, Slack, Telegram, and more.
+Offers native notifications, workspaces, and customization options.
+(Free, Open-source)

 ### [Files](https://files.community/): Explore a beautiful Windows-first design.
 Manage all your files with increased productivity.
 Work across multiple folders with tabs.
 And so much more.
 (Free, Paid)

 ### [OnTopReplica](https://github.com/LorenzCK/OnTopReplica): A real-time always-on-top “replica” of a window of your choice.
 (Free, open-source)